Exactly as the title says — this is an easy, no-fail guide to indoor seed starting.

 This simple step-by-step will take you from seed to seedling with a minimum of fuss.
 Just the stuff you need to know, and none that you don’t.
 (But if you’re the really-need-to-know type, I’ve added footnotes at the end to explain why you’re doing what you’re doing.)

 - Seed starting pots or cell trays

 - Seed starting mix (homemade or store-bought)

 - Seed tray with humidity dome (often called a 1020 plant tray, propagation tray, or germination station, or use any DIY drainage tray with plastic wrap)

 - Spray bottle or squirt bottle filled with water

 If you’ve already made your recycled newspaper pots, you’re all set.
-If you’ll be using other seedling pots, make sure they’re clean.1 You can also repurpose household items like egg cartons, Dixie cups, and yogurt cups — just wash them out and poke a few drainage holes in the bottom with a nail or an awl.
+If you’ll be using other seed starting pots or cell trays, make sure they’re clean.1 You can also repurpose household items like egg cartons, Dixie cups, and yogurt cups — just wash them out and poke a few drainage holes in the bottom with a nail or an awl.